KenN7/vim-arsync/README.md

 - asynchronous operation
 - project based configuration file
 - auto sync up on file save
+- works with ssh-keys (recommended) or plaintext password in config file

 ## Installation
 ### Dependencies
 - rsync
 - *vim8* or *neovim*
+- sshpass (optional: only needed when using plaintext password in config file)

 ### Using vim-plug